ahuggins/event-test/readme.md

 	* Pay to have job listed
 * Notifications: Email and/or Text
 	* Thinking each week an email is sent reminding people of events they have said they are going to, or would just be interested in

+## Installing

+You will need to have Composer installed. https://getcomposer.org/

+Anytime you do a pull, remember to run Composer Update.

+Familiarity with Laravel and running Migrations and Seeds is going to help.

+A Vagrant file is provided, so you should be able to pull master, command line into the folder and run Vagrant Up...assuming you have Vagrant and Virtual Box installed: http://www.vagrantup.com/  and https://www.virtualbox.org/

+I would also recommend using Homestead provided by Laravel.
+A great article on how to set that up is here: http://scotch.io/tutorials/php/getting-started-with-laravel-homestead    Recommended because you can run multiple sites on the one VM versus having a different VM for each site.
+Saves resources on your local computer.

+Be aware, that when using Homestead, your Laravel application will be running in local mode on it.
+Therefore you should set up a DB according to the config in the app/config/local/database.php file.
+If you use the Vagrant file in the root of the project, you would probably need to setup a DB following the app/config/database.php file.

+-- This section may not be complete.
+So if any other contributors would like to elaborate...feel free.